-- C. The Contractor shall capture this camera target information in a table that lists the camera location, target, function, field of view, and resolution requirement. - D. Once the RTD Integrated Security Systems Project Manager comments have been addressed and the location, field of view, and lens setting for each of the cameras have been established to meet requirement listed above, it shall not be revised without a submittal and Approval of the Project Manager.
+C. The Contractor shall capture this camera target information in a table that lists the camera location, target, function, field of view, and resolution requirement.

+D. Once the Project Manager comments have been addressed and the location, field of view, and lens setting for each of the cameras have been established, it shall not be revised without a submittal and Approval of the Project Manager.

-- A. The Contractor shall furnish licenses for RTD's existing Milestone system sufficient to support all CCTV cameras required by this Work. - 1.
-Licenses will be installed in the existing Milestone system by RTD Integrated Security Systems Manager. - B. The Contractor shall be responsible for proper placement of all equipment to ensure required operating clearances around all equipment.
-Further, the equipment location shall take in consideration maintenance access and safety to maintenance and operations personnel and TPC has final say on all locations. - C. In all cases the Contractor shall locate the S/CCTV equipment to ensure proper operation of the equipment.
-Signal and power distance calculations for equipment shall be included in the design review process and consult with RTD IT. - D. The Contractor shall install cameras to capture the designated areas specified by RTD.
+A. The Contractor shall furnish licenses for RTD's existing Nice/Qognify system sufficient to support all CCTV cameras required by this Work.

+1. Licenses will be installed in the existing Nice/Qognify system by SCC.

+B. The Contractor shall be responsible for proper placement of all equipment to ensure required operating clearances around all equipment.
+Further, the equipment location shall take in consideration maintenance access and safety to maintenance and operations personnel and SCC has final say on all locations.

+C. In all cases the Contractor shall locate the S/CCTV equipment to ensure proper operation of the equipment.
+Signal and power distance calculations for equipment shall be included in the design review process and consult with RTD IT.

+D. The Contractor shall install cameras to capture the designated areas specified by RTD.
 The camera views should provide adequate coverage and not be blocked by columns, trees, or structures.
-Final adjustment of the field of views of the cameras shall be an interactive process between the Contractor and RTD Integrated Security Systems.
-RTD Integrated Security Systems to provide approval of all camera views prior to project completion. - E. As shown on the Contract Drawings, cameras are mounted on light poles, ceilings, or walls.
+Final adjustment of the field of views of the cameras shall be an interactive process between the Contractor and RTD after all cameras have been mounted and tested.

+E. As shown on the Contract Drawings, cameras are mounted on light poles, ceilings or walls.
 The Contractor shall install the cameras to ensure that Contractor supplied mounting provisions are adequate and matches the architectural treatment of the pole, ceiling, or wall.
-All mounting hardware to be Approved by the Integrated Security Systems Project Manager.
-Mounting hardware shall be primed and painted to match the color scheme of the shelter or pole it is mounted on.
+All mounting hardware to be Approved by the Project Manager.
+Mounting hardware shall be primed and painted to match the color scheme of the shelter or pole it is mounted on